 Ghana and LCS

 Accra is more than just a place our students live.
-It is where they shop, play, go out with friends, visit the beach, spend time with their families, take in a movie or a musical performance, hang out at the mall.
+It is where they shop, play, go out with friends, visit the beach, spend time with their families, take in a movie or a musical performance, and hang out at the various malls.

 But most importantly, Accra – and the country of Ghana – is the classroom in which Lincoln students learn their most valuable lessons.

 At Lincoln Community School, we emphasize curricular and extracurricular activities that help maximize the benefits of living and learning in West Africa.
 As a premier American international school located in Ghana, LCS is uniquely positioned to engage our students in beyond-school learning that prepares them to live and work in a dynamically interconnected and international world.

 And we start them young.
 As early as preschool, curriculum activities use local examples to teach fundamental academic concepts.

 Students begin their exploration of West Africa by diving into the uniquely Ghanaian environment just outside their classroom.
 They might analyze the diversity of organisms in a square meter of playground dirt, discover how the fig tree by the entrance produces fruit, or encounter local culture through a model village set up right on campus.

 Moving beyond the school walls, field trips extend the classroom environment to embrace the multitude of learning opportunities that Ghana offers.
 Students engage the world of international trade through visits to the country’s main port, forge personal connections with history while wandering the slave castles of Cape Coast, and learn about art and the environment by creating sculptures out of recycled plastic with a local artist.